 The demand for access capacity continues to grow, most recently driven by major fiber-deep architectural shifts, such as 4G Long Term Evolution – Advanced (LTE-A) in mobile networks and the evolution to Converged Cable Access Platform (CCAP) and Distributed Access Architecture (DAA) in cable networks.
 This trend is set to continue at an ever-faster rate as mobile networks move to 5G and the DAA approach in cable networks leads to the mass rollout of Remote PHY devices (RPD).

-The G.metro initiative within the International Telecommunications Union has been looking at standardizing how wavelength-division multiplexing (WDM)-based networks can support simplified, cost-reduced access networks to support this trend, and describes a WDM-based passive optical network (WDM-PON) approach at symmetrical transmission speeds of 10 gigabits per second (10G).
-Network operators using this technology can then achieve a reduction in both the time and cost required to rapidly and economically scale their optical networks to support these new fiber-deep architectures.
+The International Telecommunications Union has specified wavelength-division multiplexing (WDM)-based networks that support simplified, cost-reduced access networks to support this trend, and defined a WDM-based passive optical network (WDM-PON) approach at symmetrical transmission speeds of 10 gigabits per second (10G).
+Network operators using technology based on this standardization can achieve a reduction in both the time and cost required to rapidly and economically scale their optical networks to support these new fiber-deep architectures.

 Infinera has been an active participant in this standardization initiative and is now introducing Auto-Lambda, the company’s autotuneable dense wavelength-division multiplexing (DWDM) technology, to the XTM Series to enhance the platform’s range of access-optimized capabilities in packet-optical Ethernet and Layer 1 applications.

 Infinera’s approach, which includes an innovation to enable autotuning at distances up to 80 kilometers over both single and dual fibers, addresses the need for a “plug-and-go” installation model to simplify operational procedures, and enables network operators to scale to extremely large numbers of 10G access points.